Nan227/MSDS/README.md

-# Rutgers_MSDS
+# Rutgers_MSDS_UBHC

-My supervisor, co-worker, and I have to make many copy of Safety Data Sheet files.
-After we take 2 days for making many copies (around 15 files or more than 5000 papers), not many people read it.

-This project I will help my co-worker and my supervisor reach chemical datasheets easiler.

-All Worker can scan barcode from their phone, the safety data sheet will display.
+There are many Safety Data Sheets (SDSs) (formerly MSDSs or Material Safety Data Sheets) for each hazardous chemical information.
+Now the SDSs are required to be presented in a consistent user-friendly.
+This project will help workers find the SDSs easiler than before.